 While some brides go DIY, it may save a lot of stress if you get make-up done by a pro.
-Before you start cringing at the fees, there are sneaky ways round this.
+Before you start wincing at the fees, there are sneaky ways around this.

 Get your make-up done at a beauty counter in a department store, then simply buy the lipstick to 'touch up' (you could even ask if they'll give you that as a freebie sample).